-Pirx Seven - 7-inch FPV frame
+Pirx Seven - the cruiser / long range 7-inch FPV drone

 Ladies and gentlemen, I give you Pirx Seven!
 The 7-inch FPV frame designed in-house to give me, and you obviously, a versatile platform for long-range, cinematic takes and freestyle!

 Let's begin with the question: why did I have to design my own frame?
 There are plenty of good frames out there!
 True, there are good 7-inch FPV frames, but all of them have some problems: props in the view, very little space inside, thin arms, asymmetrical arms, no place for a huge battery, limited accessories and dozens of other minor things.

 Pirx Seven overcomes some of them (creates a few others as well, but let's not shout about it) and truth to be told, it's the best 7-inch frame I own.
 After all, I designed it to solve problems I was having :)

 - dead cat setup - front and rear arms are fully interchangeable